-As it relates to the continuing impact from the COVID-19 virus, through the past year HIVE has enacted various measures to protect its employees and partners and prevent disruption to operations because of COVID-19, in alignment with local governments as well as national and international agency recommendations.
-These include ceasing non-essential travel and having employees work remotely.
+As it relates to the continuing impact from the COVID-19 virus, HIVE has enacted various measures to protect its employees and partners and prevent disruption to operations because of COVID-19, in alignment with local governments as well as national and international agency recommendations.
+These include ceasing nonessential travel and having employees work remotely.
 The Company has reduced staff on site at its locations through aggressive work at home policies; however, the Company has been able to maintain full uptime of its cryptocurrency mining operations and its data centres and its supply chain continues to operate with only minimal disruption.
 The Company operates with a lean administrative structure and has few employees, as cryptocurrency mining is not a human capital-intensive industry.
 The Company's data centres are in sparsely populated areas near the Arctic Circle in Europe, in rural Quebec and New Brunswick.
 Most operations management can be accomplished remotely, and any necessary equipment maintenance can be achieved by minimal staff utilizing personal protective equipment and maintaining physical distancing.
-However, the Company continues to be at risk of operational inefficiencies directly related to COVID-19 because of difficulties in the mobility of the Company's technical employees within Europe.
-These mobility issues have alleviated somewhat but continue to be present.
+In spite of the preventative measures undertaken, the Company continues to be at risk of operational inefficiencies directly related to COVID-19 because of difficulties in the mobility of the Company's technical employees within Europe.
+These mobility issues have alleviated somewhat over the past 6 months but continue to be present.
 The Company continues to caution that current global uncertainty with respect to the spread of the COVID-19 virus and emerging variants and its effect on the broader global economy may have a significant negative effect on the Company.
-While the precise impact of the COVID-19 virus on the Company remains unknown, the rapid spread of the COVID-19 virus may have a material adverse effect on global economic activity and can result in volatility and disruption to global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company.
+While the precise impact of the COVID-19 virus on the Company remains unknown, the rapid spread of the COVID-19 virus and its variants may have a material adverse effect on global economic activity and can result in volatility and disruption to global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company.

 HIVE has undertaken a program to upgrade and expand its GPU equipment to maintain its Ethereum mining industry footprint.
-HIVE had intended to complete this project by the end of calendar 2020, however the negative impact on the global supply chain related to the COVID-19 pandemic has presented challenges including increased shipping costs and obtaining equipment from China on a timely basis, which has extended this project into calendar 2021.
-Additionally, the Company faces uncertainty in the availability of equipment from suppliers as it relates to the Company's ASIC equipment.
+The negative impact on the global supply chain related to the COVID-19 pandemic has continued to presednt challenges including increased shipping costs and obtaining equipment from China on a timely basis, which has extended this project into calendar 2022.
+The Company faces uncertainty in the availability of equipment from suppliers as it relates to the Company's ASIC equipment.
 These continuing challenges are not just impacting our operations but are impacting all industries with one of the most vocal being the auto industry who because of a lack of semiconductors and microchips have had to cut back on car and truck production.
 In addition, the cost of air and sea freight have surged over 100%.
 The chip shortage, high shipping costs, and challenging logistical processes are a global effect associated with the COVID-19 pandemic.

-Even though the COVID-19 pandemic affects have negatively impacted HIVE, we were resilient and committed to successfully complete 2 major acquisitions in April 2020 and April 2021, and even with the global supply chain delays experienced we have been able to expand our footprint in Canada for green and clean coins.
+Even though the COVID-19 pandemic affects have had a negative impact on HIVE, the company was resilient and successfully completed 2 major acquisitions in April 2020 and April 2021, and even with the global supply chain delays experienced we have been able to expand our footprint in Canada for green and clean coins.

-Ethereum Mining Industry Revenues of U.S. dollars per Day for each 1 Megahash per second of computing power; July 1, 2021 - November 7, 2021
+Ethereum Mining Industry Revenues of U.S. dollars per Day for each 1 Megahash per second of computing power;

+April 1, 2021 - February 11, 2022